Visual Arts in Louth

 Famous Artists

-Celebrated Irish artists born in or associated with County Louth, include: Nano Reid, (Landscape, Figure and Portrait Art); Nathaniel Hill, (Landscape painting and Portraits); Frances Kelly, (Figure Painting and Murals); Padraig Lynch, (Landscape and Still Life Artist); Eric Patton, (Landscape, Architectural and Topographical Artist).
+Celebrated Irish artists born in or associated with County Louth, include: Nano Reid, (Landscape, Figure & Portrait Art); Nathaniel Hill, (Breton genre painting and Portraits); Frances Kelly, (Figure Painting and Murals); Padraig Lynch, (Landscape and Still Life Artist); Eric Patton, (Landscape, Architectural and Topographical Artist).

 Art Venues